MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 2. Upload GPX-Tracks
     - Upload the Tracks to the folder  ./wp-content/uploads/gpx with ftp.
-    - Or upload with the admin panel as described above.
+    - Or upload with the admin panel of fotorama-multi as described above.
     - The Folder "gpx" can be chosen relative to "../wp-content/uploads/" with the parameter [gpxview ...gpxpath="*path-to-gpx*"].
          Do not use (Back)-Slashes ('/' or '\\')  at the beginning or end of *path-to-gpx*.